A Student-Centered Program with State-of-the-Art Research

 - Magnetized Dusty Plasma Experiment, a one-of-a-kind facility that will support plasma physics research for Auburn University students and researchers, as well as for a diverse team of national and international researchers who will come to Auburn to perform experimental and theoretical studies.

 Auburn University - The main campus has an enrollment of approximately 25,000 students.
 Auburn University offers degrees in 13 schools and colleges at the undergraduate, graduate and professional levels.

 College of Sciences and Mathematics - The College is comprised of 5 departments: Biological Sciences, Chemistry and Biochemistry, Geology and Geography, Mathematics and Statistics, and Physics.
 The College is one of the largest at Auburn with more than 2,000 undergraduate students and 125 M.S. and 150 Ph.D. students studying curricula offered by the College.

-Department of Physics - The Department has 23 full-time faculty, approximately 40 graduate students, and approximately 40 undergraduate physics majors.
+Department of Physics - The Department has more than 20 full-time faculty, approximately 50 graduate students, and approximately 60 undergraduate physics majors.
 It is housed in two buildings, Allison Lab and Leach Science Center.
 For further information and to arrange for a visit, please call 334-844-4264 or email firstname.lastname@example.org.